Lise345/BOLTCAR/README.md

 # IMPORTANT

-Check all submit scripts (.sub) as you will have to make changes to select your path, as well as the parameters.txt file.
+Check all submit scripts (.sub) as you will have to make changes to select your paths, as well as the parameters.txt file.
+Moreover, check the python codes (.py) to make sure the Gaussian calculation folders are created in the right folder.

 # NAMEOFTHEFILE.out